POM: Prescription only medicine

 What Mirena looks like and contents of the pack

-Mirena consists of a small T-shaped frame made from a plastic called polyethylene.
-There are two fine threads, made of iron oxide and polyethylene, attached to the bottom of the frame.
+Mirena consists of a small white T-shaped frame made from a plastic called polyethylene.
+There are two fine brown threads, made of iron oxide and polyethylene, attached to the bottom of the frame.
 These allow easy removal and allow you or your doctor or nurse to check that Mirena is in place.

 Each sterile pack contains one Mirena and should not be opened until required.